Enjoy a virtual tour of Exeter a vibrant, modern city with olde-worlde pubs, lively nightlife and a historical past pre-dating the Romans.

 - B&B & Guest Houses from £40-£70 a night.

-- Hotels, Premier inn would be the budget choice from £30 a night or Luxury at the Headweir Mill Hotel from £119 a night.
+- Hotels, Premier inn would be the budget choice from £30 a night or Luxury at the Hotel Du Vin or Headweir Mill Hotel from £119 up to £972 a night for the deluxe rooms.

 Tip: £25 off your first Airbnb trip of £55 or more click here.